sosper30/eep520-wi24/week9/Lecture9-2_README.md

 # Enviro New Features Coming Soon

-## Definitely
+## Already done

 - Documentation
 - get_x, get_y, get_angle instead of chipmunk
 - Return identity with distance
 - Respond to keyboard events
-- Have an omni directional robot
+- Have an omni-directional robot
 - Other modes of control (path following, for example)
 - Have non-physical objects (like buttons)
 - Have invisible, non-physical objects (like a game controller that keeps the score or responds to collision events)
 - The ability to dynamically spawn new and delete agents on the fly

-## Maybe
+## Some are done some maybe

 - Change size or appearance of agents
 - Change the center of the view and possibly the magnification
 - Allow multiple users logged in from different clients
 - Add words and other decorations

-# Brainstorm

-Now that you have worked with `enviro` for a week and have learned a bit about how it works, discuss

-- What you might do with your project.
-- What are some features you might need or like to have in enviro.

 # Enviro Examples